Are you a salad-hating vegetarian?

 Add Some Substance + Excitement

 A plate of greens and cucumbers with a token tomato or two is not a meal!
-Not only are those salads not filling, but they’re boring too – I need something to chew on!
+Not only are those salads not filling, but they're also boring—I need something to chew on!
 Something to savor!
 I need some excitement in my salad!
 Some of my favorite additions are fresh fruit, marinated tofu or tempeh, chickpeas and other legumes, nuts and seeds, and whole grains.
 Cooked wheat berries are especially good in a salad because they hold their texture even when sitting in dressing for a while.
 We have some more ideas for meal-worthy salads here.

-- 1 (5-ounce) package spring mix salad greens
+- 1 5 oz package spring mix salad greens

 - Divide the greens into 4 large bowls.
 Place the nectarines, avocado, wheat berries, sliced onion, and tofu on top of the greens.

 - Whisk together the dressing ingredients and season to taste with salt and pepper.
 Drizzle the dressing onto the salads and serve.

 This recipe was originally published on 9 June 2014.